-'''

-SetClearColor(255,255,0)

-ClearScreen()
+SetClearColor(255,255,0) ClearScreen()

-'''

-Often this statement will appear near the start of a program, but we may wish to change the colour at a later stage perhaps to indicate that a game has entered a new phase.
+Often this statement will appear at the start of a program, but you may wish to change the colour at a later stage perhaps to indicate that a game has entered a new phase.

-Change the background of FirstProject's window to red and test your program.
+Change the background of the app window to red and test your program.

-Positioning the Print()/PrintC() Statements
+Positioning the Print() Statements

 We have placed the various statements affecting the colour, size and spacing of our text before the do...loop structure on the basis that these commands need only be performed once.
-So we may be tempted to think that surely we can do the same thing with the Print() and Sync() statements since the displayed text remains unchanged throughout the running of the program.
+So you may be tempted to think that surely we can do the same thing with the Print() and sync() statements since the displayed text remains unchanged throughout the running of the program.
 Let's see what happens when we try this.

-Move the PrintC() and sync() statements in FirstProject so that they are positioned immediately before the do statement.
+Move the Printc() and Sync() statements in FirstProject so that they are positioned immediately before the do statement.